twosixlabs/armory-example/TUTORIAL.md

 INFO Saving evaluation results saved to <output_dir>/ImageClassificationTask_1604542702.json Scenario has finished running cleanly
 ```
-Don't be concerned with the details here, it is just to give you a taste of
+Don't be concerned with the details, it is just to give you a taste of
 the thousands of lines of logging that are generated.
 The last two lines are
 important.

 ## Scenario output

-When the armory job completes, results will be placed in a date-stamped
+When the armory job completes, results will be put in a date-stamped
 subdirectory in your `~/.armory/outputs` directory.
 For the example
 run above the output file
 ```
 ~/.armory/outputs/2020-11-05T020942.176390/ImageClassificationTask_1604542702.json
 ```
 was created.
-Yes, we realize that microsecond accuracy is likely not needed and will be removed in a future release.

 The output json contains the
 version of armory it was run on, the job it was run with, and a results